retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

     ></iframe>
     </div>

+See :doc:`StepSankey user guide<../user_guides/step_sankey>` to understand this tool deeper.

+:red:`Replace an image with a correct one as soon as https://github.com/retentioneering/retentioneering-tools-new-arch/pull/166 is ready`.

+.. _quick_start_cluster_analysis:

 Cluster analysis
 ~~~~~~~~~~~~~~~~

-See :doc:`Clusters user guide<../user_guides/clusters>` to understand that tool deeper.

 .. code-block:: python